Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 The school district began limited food deliveries March 16 to vulnerable students at homeless shelters, motels and other transitional settings.
 Those deliveries will continue for at least two weeks.

-Guilford County Schools has set up nearly 100 grab-and-go food sites across the county for any children 18 or younger.
-Meals — lunch for that day and breakfast for the following morning — are available to be picked up from 11 a.m. to noon Monday through Friday.
+Guilford County Schools has set up nearly 100 grab-and-go food sites across the county for any children 18 and younger.
+Meals — lunch for that day and breakfast for the following morning — can be picked up from 11 a.m. to noon Monday through Friday.

-Children may pick up food at any grab-and-go site regardless of assigned school.
-Here are the locations at the county's public schools:

-• In Greensboro: Alderman Elementary, Archer Elementary, Bluford Elementary, Brightwood Elementary, Cone Elementary, Dudley High School, Foust Elementary, Hairston Middle, Hunter Elementary, Irving Park Elementary, Jackson Middle, Jones Elementary, Morehead Elementary, Peck Elementary, Pilot Elementary, Rankin Elementary, Swann Middle, Washington Elementary, Western Middle and Wiley Elementary.

 Parents across North Carolina who need food assistance for their children can text FOODNC to 877-877 to find nearby free meal sites.
 For Spanish-speakers, text COMIDA to 877-877.
 Click here to see a map that shows locations of food-assistance programs.